 Buy Out of Season Clothing Items

-Try to observe the mall a week or two before a season ends.
-You will notice that almost every shops are on sale and they seem to be in a hurry to dispose of the current items.
+Try to observe the mall a week or two before the season ends.
+You will notice that almost every shop is on sale and they seem to be in a hurry to dispose of the current items.

 They do this to give way to the next season’s clothing items.
 This is the best time to shop.
 You could save a lot of money on clothes because they are being sold during these times for a significantly lower price.

 Trends do not last that long that’s why they’re called ‘trends.’
 If you keep on following the trends, you will end up with a closet full of unwearable clothes.
 Again, the key is knowing your style.